dsrg-uoft/hottub/README.md

 ======
 HotTub is built on top of OpenJDK 8.
 OpenJDK 8 uses Mercurial and the "[trees][1]" extension for version control.
 We tried using their setup, but ultimately switched to git as it fit our work-flow better (whether this was the best choice is another discussion).

+Please read our research paper: "[Don't Get Caught In the Cold, Warm-up Your JVM Understand and Eliminate JVM Warm-up Overhead in Data-parallel Systems][2]" for more details of HotTub.

 ## Building
 First configure OpenJDK normally - see `README.openjdk.txt` (renamed from `README`) and `README-builds.html`.